jhartman00/Minesweeper/README.md

 ## Lessons Learned

 Like all projects this one had its own set of unique challenges.
-Printing the board in a readable way was a little challenging at first however I was able to figure out a pretty good way to do it.
+Printing the board in a readable way was challenging at first.
+However, I was able to figure out an effective way to do it.
 If i were to redo this project I would probably add color to the console and/or a UI that is more plesant to interact with.
 The second challenge was the recursive spot checker algorithm.
-I learned a lot while making this algorithm so in the future I think similar algorithms will be easier to write.
+In the future I think similar algorithms will be easier to write.

 ## Want more?